 This is an expected message and its content is information that the client wishes to check or confirm, and not ‘discover‘.
 This type of email is not intended to optimize the customer relationship but to define it and mark it out.
 It is a point of reference in one’s CRM.

 Strong attention should be paid to this kind of email.
-These emails must be specifically dealt with: wrongly delivered newsletters might impact leads, but an undelivered transnational email will upset the customer.
+These emails must be specifically dealt with: wrongly delivered newsletters might impact leads, but an undelivered transactional email will upset the customer.

 Following are the examples of Transnational Email: